 GED® is a registered trademark of the American Council on Education (ACE) and administered exclusively by GED® Testing Service LLC under license.
 This content is not endorsed or approved by ACE or GED Testing Service.

 Be sure to check out our free GED practice test, our free ASVAB practice test, and our ever-popular free math calculators.
 Most of our math calculators are mobile friendly.
 They work on most smartphones and tablets.
-We offer almost 80 different GED practice tests.
+We offer 39 different GED practice tests.